 There are many ways you can measure and track your heart rate.
 From medical devices to our free app, here’s what you can do…

-Our Steel HR hybrid smartwatch takes heart rate measurements around the clock, and the Body Cardio scale delivers standing HR with every weigh-in.
+Our Steel HR hybrid smartwatch takes heart rate measurements around the clock.
+ScanWatch is able to detect heart rate disturbances like atrial fibrillation, and allows you to perform an ECG (electrocardiogram) on demand.
+The Body Cardio scale delivers standing HR with every weigh-in.
 The BPM delivers nearly instant blood pressure and heart rate tracking.
 And Sleep delivers in-depth reporting on your overnight heart rate.
 But you can also take your pulse at any time with your smartphone right in the free Health Mate app—and it will track the readings.
 Read this article for more info: How to take your pulse in the Health Mate app.